xbmc/repo-scripts/script.grab.fanart/README.txt

-script.grab.fanart.Global.Title - the title of a random music or video file, 30% chance music, 30% TV, 40% movie script.grab.fanart.Global.FanArt - path to the fanart image for this media
+script.grab.fanart.Global.Title - the title of a random music or video file, 30% chance music, 30% TV, 40% movie script.grab.fanart.Global.FanArt - path to the fanart image for this media script.grab.fanart.Global.Logo - path to logo for this media - blank if it doesn't exist

 script.grab.fanart.Video.Title - the title of a random video (movie or tv show).
 There is a 10% chance of this being a TV show. script.grab.fanart.Video.FanArt - the path to the fanart image for this video